AdaptureAcademy/WorkerLab3/README.md

-# LAB 3: Build a QR Code Generator with Cloudflare
+# LAB 3: Build a QR Code Generator with Cloudflare Workers

 ## Introduction